AriFordsham/GHCWiki/ghc-darcs.md

 ### Gettig a GHC source tree

 A source tree consists of the GHC repository, with a set of packages in the libraries directory.
 We supply a script to automate the checking out of packages, `darcs-all`.
-Checking out a tree goes like this:
+First you should install [ darcs](http://darcs.net/).
+Then, checking out a tree goes like this:

 ```wiki
   $ darcs get --partial http://darcs.haskell.org/ghc